ShaunCurtis/CEC.Blazor/Building a Database Application in Blazor - Part 2.md

     ......
 }
 ```
-The data operations on EF are implemented as extension methods on *DBContext*.
+Data operations on EF are implemented as extension methods on *DBContext*.

 Stored Procedures are run by calling *ExecStoredProcAsync()*.
 The method is shown below.
 It uses the EF DBContext to get a normal ADO Database Command Object, and then executes the Stored Procedure with a parameter set built using the custom attributes from the Model class.